Charles Carter (of Ludlow): Career

 Carter initially represented King George County in the House of Burgesses for fifteen years, at first alongside his father, the county's largest landowner.
-After moving to Stafford County, as he had in King George County, Carter served as a justice of the peace, the justices jointly also responsible for the county's administration.
+After moving to Stafford County, as he had in King George County, Carter served as a justice of the peace (the justices jointly also responsible for the county's administration).
 Carter also represented Stafford County in the House of Burgesses, but took that seat either on an interim basis in 1773 or in May 1774, but Virginia's last colonial governor first nullified one election in the county, then suppressed the entire body about a year later.
-Stafford County voters then elected this Charles Carter to four of the five Virginia Revolutionary Conventions, and after the 4th Convention, he left to produce saltpeter at several locations in Northern Virginia.
-Carter did not stand for election for the last convention, as he was occupied running the important Chiswell lead mines in western Virginia.
+Stafford County voters then elected this Charles Carter to four of the five Virginia Revolutionary Conventions, and after the 4th Convention, he left to produce saltpeter at several locations in northern and southwestern Virginia.
+Carter did not stand for election for the last convention, as he was occupied running the important Chiswell lead mines in what later became Wythe County.
 Stafford County voters then elected him as one of their first two representatives in the Virginia House of Delegates, and continued to re-elect him until he resigned in order to become the Stafford County sheriff.
 Carter again won election to the Virginia House of Delegates (still a part time position) in 1782, and again won re-election.
-Carter favored adoption of the federal constitution, but did not win election to the Virginia Ratification Convention in 1788; instead local voters elected George Mason, whose family had long held property and represented Stafford County, but who lived in Fairfax County and was a leading (tho unsuccessful) opponent of ratification.
+Carter favored adoption of the federal constitution, but did not win election to the Virginia Ratification Convention in 1788; instead local voters elected George Mason, whose family had long held property and represented Stafford County, but who lived in Fairfax County and was a leading (though unsuccessful) opponent of ratification.
 Carter's last major election victory was for the Virginia state senate seat in 1789, representing King George, Stafford and Westmoreland Counties, but he may not have actually been seated in Richmond, for a new election was called weeks later.
-However, such may also have been called because fellow delegates elected Carter to the Council of State (the executive branch of the state government, at the time dominated by the state legislature), for which service he owned a salary and served uneventfully for fourteen months.
+However, such may also have been called because fellow delegates elected Carter to the Council of State (the executive branch of the state government, at the time dominated by the state legislature), for which service he received a salary and served uneventfully for fourteen months.